Bundesrepublik Deutschland: Canada's largest bilateral trade partner within the European Union

-Germany is Canada's most significant bilateral trade partner within the European Union — and the primary gateway for Canadian companies seeking scale across the EU single market.
-Total goods trade reached $29.5B CAD in 2024 (StatCan), placing Germany sixth among Canada's global trading partners.
+Germany is Canada's most significant bilateral trade partner within the European Union, and the primary gateway for Canadian companies seeking scale across the EU single market.
+Total goods trade reached $28.0B CAD in 2024 (Statistics Canada), placing Germany among Canada's top-ten global trading partners.
 CETA, provisionally applied since 2017, eliminates tariffs on 98.8% of Canadian goods entering Germany, yet Canadian exporters have consistently underutilized this access.
-The trade relationship is heavily import-weighted: Canada runs a persistent $18.1B deficit driven by German motor vehicles, industrial machinery, and pharmaceuticals.
+The trade relationship is heavily import-weighted: Canada runs a persistent $18.0B deficit driven by German motor vehicles, industrial machinery, and pharmaceuticals.
 Germany's industrial economy contracted in 2024 (GDP −0.2%, IMF) creating cyclical headwinds for Canadian exporters, but the structural transition toward clean energy and critical minerals creates the most significant bilateral opportunity in a generation.

 Friedrich Merz's CDU/CSU-SPD coalition, in office since February 2025, holds a comfortable parliamentary majority and is pursuing fiscal reform including relaxation of Germany's constitutional debt brake to fund infrastructure and defence.
 The coalition is pro-trade and pro-EU.
 For Canadian businesses, the policy environment is predictable: CETA implementation continues, German participation in EU critical minerals policy tracks Canada's supply chain interests, and the Bundeswehr modernization programme (funded from the €100B special defence fund) creates active procurement demand.

-Brookfield Asset Management operates one of Germany's larger renewable energy portfolios, with significant wind and solar assets acquired through its European infrastructure funds as part of a broader €20B+ European clean energy strategy.
+Open Tariff Reference Tool →Brookfield Asset Management operates one of Germany's larger renewable energy portfolios, with significant wind and solar assets acquired through its European infrastructure funds as part of a broader €20B+ European clean energy strategy.
 Magna International supplies automotive parts to German OEMs including Volkswagen, BMW, and Mercedes-Benz through its European manufacturing network, making Germany a critical market for Magna's tier-one supplier relationships.
-Bombardier's rail division — operating under the Alstom umbrella following the 2021 acquisition — has long-standing contracts with Deutsche Bahn for passenger rolling stock, maintaining a manufacturing and service presence in Germany.
-Canada's large pension funds, including the CPP Investments and the Ontario Teachers' Pension Plan, hold significant German infrastructure assets — toll roads, utilities, and logistics real estate — through their European investment programs based in London and Amsterdam.
+Bombardier's rail division (operating under the Alstom umbrella following the 2021 acquisition) has long-standing contracts with Deutsche Bahn for passenger rolling stock, maintaining a manufacturing and service presence in Germany.
+Canada's large pension funds, including the CPP Investments and the Ontario Teachers' Pension Plan, hold significant German infrastructure assets (toll roads, utilities, and logistics real estate) through their European investment programs based in London and Amsterdam.
 Manulife Financial and Sun Life Financial both maintain German financial services presences through their European operations.
-On the investment flow side, Volkswagen's commitment to build a battery gigafactory in St. Thomas, Ontario — up to $7B CAD with federal and provincial incentive support — represents the largest German industrial investment in Canada in modern history.
+On the investment flow side, Volkswagen's commitment to build a battery gigafactory in St. Thomas, Ontario (up to $7B CAD with federal and provincial incentive support) represents the largest German industrial investment in Canada in modern history.

 | Risk Category | Level | Assessment |